Why am I getting an error dialog box about a timeout when updating a workspace in Browser User Interface (BUI)?

 - The following answer link provides further suggestions for improving the load times of your workspace: Answer ID 10625: Workspace Optimization

-It may require a cooperative effort between an Administrator and Oracle Service Cloud Technical Support to resolve this issue.
+It may require a cooperative effort between an Administrator and Oracle B2C Service Technical Support to resolve this issue.
 We are happy to assist.